suffolklibraries/lgc/content/collections/events/sunday-classics-11-05.md

 ---
 id: 399251d9-737f-4273-a2a1-450822797649
-published: false
 blueprint: events
-title: 'Sunday Classics Film Club - Runaway Bride (Duplicated)'
+title: "Sunday Classics Film Club - Singin' in the Rain"
 author: 5b72ad31-9613-4471-9564-e28d5005ecc0
 updated_by: c2a9acd7-26be-4f49-89cb-918d0960210a
-updated_at: 1743609560
+updated_at: 1743609602
 start_date: '2025-04-06 14:30'
 end_date: '2025-04-06 16:00'
 free: true